I’ve been enduring the unpleasant task of taking viewings this week for a property that’s due to become available very shortly.

 Admittedly, the property isn’t in the absolute best condition.
 Structurally, it’s sound, however, there are some visual horrors on the decor front.
 I wouldn’t say it’s cripplingly bad, but there are some mortifying features, like out-dated kitchen units, and the downstairs hallway that is screaming to be stroked with a fresh lick of paint.

-As I was showing one couple around the house, they said they liked the property, but was hesitant to commit because of the outdated style.
-They specifically mentioned the shit-stained kitchen units, the dull walls and the horrid coffee stained carpet located in the master bedroom.
-All features which I knew were dragging the property down.
+As I was showing one couple around, they said they liked the property, but hesitant to commit because of the decor.
+They specifically mentioned the shit-stained kitchen units and the dull-as-sin walls.

 Advantages for Landlord

-- I don’t need to get in labourers to do the work, which would cost me a lot more than reducing rent by £30 per month.
+- I don’t need to get in labourers to do the work, which would realistically cost me more than reducing rent by £30 per month.

 Advantages for Tenants

 - They’ll live in a freshly decorated property